 Students majoring in Asian studies must successfully complete a minimum of 11 blocks of Asian studies and related courses.
 These courses will include six (eight if elementary language is included) required courses.
 In addition, students must take at least five electives.
 Including Elementary Language, the total will be 13 blocks.

-The structure of the major is as follows: There must be a minimum of two blocks of language, the one-block interdisciplinary core course (PA 290), a disciplinary methods course, five electives, the senior seminar, and two blocks of senior thesis.
+The structure of the major is as follows: There must be a minimum of two blocks of language, the one-block interdisciplinary core course (PA 290), a disciplinary methods course, five electives, the senior seminar, and one block of senior thesis.

 1. Two blocks of an Asian language at the intermediate level or beyond.
 (Two blocks)

 2. The interdisciplinary core PA 290: Studying Asia.
 (One block)

 3. One methodological perspective outside Asia to provide a disciplinary foundation for the thesis: For example, History of Cultural and Social Anthropology, Critical Practice, Theory and Practice of Literature, Studying History, State Formation and Social Movement, Economics of International Trade, Comparative Music Theory, and Sociological Research Methods.
 Other appropriate courses may fulfill this requirement with advisors' approval.

 4. Five elective courses from at least two disciplines (Five blocks):

 - Three of these courses should be directly relevant to the Asian language the student has studied.